Stage 4 · Mastery I · Quantitative Edge

 Look-ahead bias.
 Survivorship bias.
 Data-snooping bias.
 In-sample vs out-of-sample distinction.
 Walk-forward analysis.
 The four backtest results that look good but mean nothing.
 Includes the Sharpe ratio's blind spots, why max drawdown matters more than CAGR for retail, and the Lopez de Prado sequential-bootstrap test for assessing whether observed edge is statistically distinguishable from luck.

-Why a strategy's return is not one number but a decomposition: market beta + factor exposures + idiosyncratic alpha.
-The four canonical factors (size, value, momentum, quality) and how to compute factor exposures from a backtest.
-Regime-conditional factor analysis: which factors are paying in which regime.
+The time-series toolkit first: stationarity and the ARIMA family, volatility clustering with GARCH, and cointegration for pairs.
+Then the cross-sectional layer: why a strategy's return is not one number but a decomposition — market beta + factor exposures + idiosyncratic alpha.
+The four canonical factors (size, value, momentum, quality) and how to compute factor exposures from a backtest, including regime-conditional factor analysis.
 Includes the Indian-market specifics — Nifty 50 has materially different factor structure from S&P 500.

 What Stage 4 is not